MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

 4. Copy all the text from the c:\certreq.txt that you created in the procedure "To create a certificate request", paste it to the **Saved Request** box on the **Submit a Certificate Request or Renewal Request** page, and then click **Submit**.

-#### To issue a certificate using Certification Authority management tool
+#### Issue a certificate using Certification Authority management tool

 1. Click **Start**, point to **Administrative Tools**, and then click **Certification Authority**.